-In addition, WIOA advises states and local areas to set self-sufficiency levels for the purpose of determining who receives training and serving employed individuals.
-Area 7 has defined self-sufficiency as a family of an Adult that, when including the incomes of all family members, earns more than 250% of the Federal Poverty Level (FPL).
+WIOA allows states and local areas to set self-sufficiency levels for the purpose of determining who receives training and serving employed individuals.
+GOWB has defined self-sufficiency as a family of an Adult that, when including the incomes of all family members, earns more than 250% of the Federal Poverty Level (FPL).